MU Radiology: Providing Advanced Subspecialty Services, Building the Future of Medicine

 The University of Missouri School of Medicine Department of Radiology is here to serve patients, provide diagnostic support for clinical specialties, train new radiologists, and support research.

 Subspecialty-trained radiologists are present in every division of radiology.
 Our radiologists lead an ACGME –accredited diagnostic radiology residency program which trains expert radiologists.
 Our graduates have had 100% pass rate on the boards, and excellent placement in fellowships and jobs.
-The primary clinical institution and training site is University of Missouri Health Care, which includes Ellis Fischel Cancer Center, Missouri Orthopaedic Institute, and Women’s & Children’s Hospital but residents also rotate through Harry S. Truman Memorial Veterans’ Hospital.
+The primary clinical institution and training site is University of Missouri Health Care, which includes Ellis Fischel Cancer Center, Missouri Orthopaedic Institute, South Providence Medical Park, and Women’s & Children’s Hospital but residents also rotate through Harry S. Truman Memorial Veterans’ Hospital.
 In addition department provides clinical services at the new university of Missouri imaging center equipped with state of the art radiology facilities.

 The department is fortunate to have excellent technical capabilities.
 MRI scanners include a new 3T and 4 1.5T scanners.
 Breast imaging includes tomosynthesis, breast density measurements, whole-breast ultrasound and breast MRI.
 The CT, Nuclear Medicine (including PET/CT, SPECT/CT), ultrasound and angiography equipment are state of the art.
 Biopsies and therapeutic interventions are performed utilizing all imaging modalities.